f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    **Environments** capability in Postman.
 This capability allows us to set various global variables that are then substituted into a request before it’s sent.
-Import the Environment file by clicking :guilabel:`Import -> Import from Link` and pasting the following URL and clicking :guilabel:`Import`:
+Import the Environment file by clicking :menuselection:`Import --> Import from Link` and pasting the following URL and clicking :guilabel:`Import`:

    .. parsed-literal::